How to Report an Outage

 CPI Outage Map

 On any given day, electric utilities experience small power outages across their service areas.
 For example, a tree in the line, a vehicle crash into a pole, or even a squirrel on a transformer can affect a single home or small pockets of members in a specific area.
 As such, when you look at our outage map, regardless of time of day, you might see outages appearing on the map and in the table to the right of the map, even if there are no “large-scale” outages.
 Our outage map displays real-time activities that are occurring, 24-7-365.

 CPI’s mission is to provide members with safe, reliable electric service – day and night.
 Despite our best efforts, severe weather and unusual circumstances can wreak havoc and cause a power outage that can last for hours or days.
 For more information, please review our power outage tips.

 How Power is Restored

 When electricity goes out, most of us expect power will be restored within a few hours.
 But when a major storm causes widespread damage, longer outages may result.
 CPI crews work long, hard hours to restore service safely to the greatest number of consumers in the shortest time possible.
-Click here to learn what’s going on if you find yourself in the dark.
+Visit our ‘How Power is Restored’ page to learn what’s going on if you find yourself in the dark.

 Planned Power Outages